CherryKeyslam/CherryKeyslam/README.md

 - I code/program as a hobby!

-- I know  the basics of C#, python and HTML *and* javascript.
+- I know  the basics of C#, python, PHP, HTML and javascript.

-- I'm currently learning how to make browser extensions.
+- I'm currently working on a console game!

 - Discord - Cherry Man#6960 (Message me!)